thepembeweb/udagram-microservices-app/README.md

 The project is split into three parts:
 1. [The Simple Frontend](/udagram-frontend)
-A basic Ionic client web application which consumes the RestAPI Backend.
+A basic Ionic client web application that consumes the RestAPI Backend.
 2. [The RestAPI Feed Backend](/udagram-restapi-feed), a Node-Express feed microservice.
 3. [The RestAPI User Backend](/udagram-restapi-user), a Node-Express user microservice.

 ## Getting Setup

-> _tip_: this frontend is designed to work with the RestAPI backends).
-It is recommended you stand up the backend first, test using Postman, and then the frontend should integrate.

 ### Installing Node and NPM
 This project depends on Nodejs and Node Package Manager (NPM).
 Before continuing, you must download and install Node (NPM is included) from [https://nodejs.com/en/download](https://nodejs.org/en/download/).

-### Installing Ionic Cli
+### Installing Ionic CLI
 The Ionic Command Line Interface is required to serve and build the frontend.
 Instructions for installing the CLI can be found in the [Ionic Framework Docs](https://ionicframework.com/docs/installation/cli).

 ### Installing project dependencies